masuday/Blupf90TutorialStandard/quicktour_mt.md

 - Parameter file should be modified to fit the multiple-trait model.
 - In the `EFFECT:` block, each statement should have $n$ positions of effects for $n$ trait model.
 - Missing values are allowed.
 The default is 0 and you can change the missing code with an option.
-- Each trait may have a different model i.e., different effects.
+- Each trait may have a different model, i.e., different effects.